kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

 * Location can be a zone or a region depending on whether you want a regional cluster

-  * Kubeflow pipelines currently doesn't work with regional deployments see [kubeflow/gcp-blueprints#6](https://github.com/kubeflow/gcp-blueprints/issues/6)
+  * Currently, Kubeflow Pipelines doesn't work with regional deployments.
+For more, go to [kubeflow/gcp-blueprints#6](https://github.com/kubeflow/gcp-blueprints/issues/6).

 * The **Makefile** at `${KFDIR}/kubeflow/Makefile` contains a rule `set-values` with appropriate `kpt cfg` commands to set the values of the parameters